Ghilamara: Economy

 Once famous bird sanctuary "Bordoibam Pakshi Uddyan" is now in very pitiful shape due to lack of attention from authorities.
 There is an industrial training institute) building constructed in the center point of Ghilamara which is yet to start.

-Educational Institution
+Educational Institutions

-The locales of Ghilamara have been advanced in the area of education, despite being economically backward.
-A good number of institutions are there starting from primary education to higher education.
-North Bank college had been one of the pioneer on the north bank of Brahmaputra, established in 1961.
-Being the second oldest institution of higher education in the undivided Lakhimpur District, North Bank College has been rendering higher education to the ambitious youths of this backward area and facilitating for their present livelihood.
+Ghilamara has a good number of institutions there, starting from primary education to higher education.
+Established in 1961, North Bank college is the second oldest institution of higher education in the undivided Lakhimpur District.